Rexa-maker/bitburner/archive/doc/source/basicgameplay/servers.rst

 Player-owned Servers
 ^^^^^^^^^^^^^^^^^^^^
-The player starts with a single server: his/her home computer.
+The player starts with a single server: their home computer.
 This server will have the hostname "home."
 The player's home computer is special for a variety of reasons: